About and Join

 Our Vision

-We want to develop collaborative robots that extend the abilities of the human user by either performing a service task, working alongside the human collaborator or assisting through physical augmentation of the human user.
+We want to develop collaborative robots that extend the abilities of the human user by either performing a service task, working alongside the human collaborator, or assisting through physical augmentation of the human user.
 Our goal is to develop robots that are not only capable and responsive, but also have the ability to anticipate the situational needs of the human user.
-We specialize in developing intelligent robotic systems that can perceive and model environments, humans and tasks and leverage these models to predict system processes and understand their assistive role.
+We specialize in developing intelligent robotic systems that can perceive and model environments, humans, and tasks, and leverage these models to predict system processes and understand their assistive role.

 Joining the ARM Lab